Aslarex/bun-curl2/README.md

   Customize TLS versions and cipher suites (for TLS1.2 and TLS1.3) to meet your security requirements.

 - **Optional Redis Caching:**
   Improve performance by caching responses.
-Redis is loaded dynamically, making it optional.
+  **Note:** For caching to work, you must both configure your Redis server **and** have the Redis package installed in your project.

 - **Customizable Transformations:**
   Transform request and response options via user-supplied functions for full control over HTTP interactions.

 ## Installation

 Install BunCurl2 via bun or npm or yarn.
-Redis is an optional dependency, so caching functionality will work only if Redis is installed.
+Redis is an optional dependency, so caching functionality will work only if Redis is installed **and** properly configured.

 ```bash
 bun add bun-curl2
 ```

-And configure the redis server on your side.

 ## Usage